ssanchezor/GNN-RS/README.md

 - Reduce data range for the last year
 - Shuffle & pick N customers (10K and 80K in our study case)

-These values can be modified in any time by following the steps defined in: [1.2.
-Objectives](#12-milestones)
+These values can be modified in any time by following the steps defined in: [5.1.
+Dataset creation](#51-dataset)

 Results after applying data filtering: